Building a Gaming PC for Dummies (The Ultimate Guide)

 Now that you’ve shortlisted a motherboard, you need to get a compatible CPU.
 Assuming you picked an Intel LGA 1151 socket motherboard with a Z170 chipset, you’ll need to get a processor from Intel’s 6th generation lineup.

 Yes.
 There are multiple generations of processors, and in each generation are multiple models.
-So if we take Intel for reference, you have the i3, the i5 and the i7 models, which are currently in their 7th iteration (AKA Kaby Lake) but the 6th generation lineup is still most commonly in use, and more than adequate for any gaming needs.
+So if we take Intel for reference, you have the i3, the i5, i7 and i9 models in their 10th generation now, but the 6th generation lineup is still commonly in use and more than adequate for budget gaming needs.

-The important thing here is that only 6th and 7th generation Intel processors are compatible with LGA 1151 sockets.
-And if you buy an older series processor, it just won’t work.
+The important thing here is that only 6th and 7th generation Intel processors are compatible with LGA 1151 sockets, while 8th and 9th gen need LGA 1151v2.
+And if you buy an older series processor, it just won’t work with either socket.

-If you want to read about the difference between these three models (i3, i5, i7) in detail, here’s an excellent post by the folks at PC Advisor.
+If you want to read about the difference between the three main CPU models (i3, i5, i7) in detail, here’s an excellent post by the folks at PC Advisor.

 Similarly, the i7 has the highest cache memory, followed by the i5 and then the i3.
 Max turbo-boost frequencies (highest clock speeds a processor can reach under stress) are also in the same order and the same is the case with max integrated graphics frequency.

-So essentially, the i7 series is the most powerful, followed by i5 and then the i3.
-However, you don’t really need an i7 if you’re interested in playing games at decent levels. i7s are more about bleeding edge performance, especially the unlocked variants which can be overclocked.
+So essentially, the i7 series is the most powerful (after i9, which is overkill for most gaming needs), followed by i5 and then the i3.
+However, you don’t really need an i7 if you’re interested in playing games at decent levels – i7s and i9s are more about bleeding-edge performance, especially the unlocked variants which can be overclocked.

-The difference between and i5 and i7, in real world performance, is not all that extreme.
+The difference between an i5 and i7, in real-world performance, is not all that extreme.
 But there is surely a noticeable bump when you compare an i5 with an i3.

-So basically, if you’re on a budget, go with an i3 – if you want to build a decent PC for the next 2 years, i5 is good and if you want bleeding edge, pick an i7.
+So basically, if you’re on a budget, go with an i3 – if you want to build a decent PC for the next 2 years, i5 is good and if you want bleeding edge, pick an i7 or i9.

 You should also check out our recommended processors for gaming.